larryhastings/correlate/README.md

 ## Sample Code And infer_mv

-**correlate** ships with some sample code for you to read, to get a feel for what it's like to work with.
+**correlate** ships with some sample code for you to read, to get a feel for what it's like to use.
 Take a look at the scripts in the `tests` and `utilities` directories.

 In particular, `utilities` contains a script called `infer_mv`.